 How can I find spiritual support in the Charleston area?

-CAMC is known for “growing its own” and puts a lot of time and resources into the professional growth and development of its employees.
-Numerous opportunities to seek professional growth exist for those interested in furthering their skills and knowledge.
+CAMC is recognized for its commitment to nurturing talent from within and invests significant time and resources into the professional growth and development of its employees.
+There are many opportunities available for individuals seeking to enhance their skills and knowledge.

 Continuing Medical Education

 CAMC is committed to offering high quality evidence-based and research-based educational and professional improvement activities for physicians.
-On the internal Continuing Medical education web page, residents can find a catalog of archived webinars offered previously.
-Residents can also find and register for one of the many conferences or educational activities offered.
+On the Continuing Medical Education CAMNet webpage, residents can find a catalog of archived webinars offered previously.
+Residents can also explore and register for one of the many conferences or educational activities offered.

 Resident conference and research support

-CAMC offers all residents the opportunity to participate in a local, regional or national meeting/conference during their residency to support personal and professional growth in their field.
-A copy of the policy can be found in the House Staff Handbook.
+CAMC offers all residents the opportunity to participate in a local, regional or national meeting/conference during residency to support personal and professional growth in their field.
+Learn more from the Graduate Medical Education Policies and Procedures.

 CAMC also manages discretionary funds available to help support the travel expenses for residents presenting at regional or national conferences on research conducted at CAMC.
-Priority is given to papers accepted for oral presentation; however, consideration is given for poster presentations accepted through a competitive review process as well.
-For more information, residents can consult their program leadership for further details.
+Priority is given to papers accepted for oral presentation; however, consideration is given for poster presentations accepted through a competitive review process.
+For more information, residents can consult their program leadership.

 CAMC University course offerings

 CAMC University is committed to providing learning and organizational development solutions for the purposes of building organizational talent.
-On their internal website, residents can find a host of professional development courses, computer skills classes and a host of online courses as well.
-Residents can take advantage of an extensive library and check out books to learn more about accountability, management, effective communication and much more.
+Residents can find a host of professional development courses, computer skills classes and online courses.
+They can explore CAMC University's extensive library and check out books to learn about accountability, management, effective communication and much more.
 Employees can visit the site on CAMnet.

 Life Support Training and Center for Innovation and Simulation Learning